Forge Bible Bot

 2 Enable "Post when stream goes live" and optionally "Post when stream ends"

-4 Optional: Select a role to ping — Choose a Discord role from the dropdown and that role will be mentioned when the go-live notification posts, triggering real notifications for members with that role.
+4 Optional: Select a role to ping - that role will be mentioned when the go-live notification posts, triggering real notifications for members with that role.

 Prayer Follow-Up